 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company is exposed to interest rate risk to the extent that changes in LIBOR rates will impact its various debt facilities which are subject to floating interest rates.
-Assuming all other variables remain constant, an increase or decrease of 10 basis points in LIBOR rates in the year ended December 31, 2018 would have decreased or increased pre-tax net earnings by \$5 million.
-The Company had no other financial contracts in place as at or during the year ended December 31, 2018 except for the interest rate swap with Century Bright (notes 13 and 21).
+Assuming all other variables remain constant, an increase or decrease of 10 basis points in LIBOR rates in the year ended December 31, 2019 would have decreased or increased pre-tax net earnings by \$5 million.
+The Company had no other financial contracts in place as at or during the year ended December 31, 2019 except for the interest rate swap with Century Bright (notes 13 and 21).
 Realized and unrealized gains and losses on the interest rate swap are as follows.

-Realized and unrealized (gains) loss on interest rate swap 2018 2017
+Realized and unrealized (gains) loss on interest rate swap 2019 2018

-Realized gain (39) (7)
+Realized gain (48) (39)

-Unrealized gains 2
+Unrealized loss 90 2

 Carrying Amount of Interest-bearing Financial Instruments

-At December 31, 2018 2017
+At December 31, 2019 2018

 Bank of China (London) (note 13) 3,290 3,290

-Bank of China (London) 2 (note 13) 620 620
+Bank of China (London) 2 (note 13) 620

 ABC Syndicated Term Loan (note 13) 1,000 1,000

-Due to related party 91

-Total 4,910 5,001
+Total 4,290 4,910